bsdpot/potluck/haproxy/README.md

 If you need to change the directory parameters for the ZFS data set, adjust the ```mount-in``` command accordingly for the source directory as mounted by the parent OS.

-Do not adjust the image destination mount point at /mnt because ```haproxy``` is configured to use this directory for data.
+Do not adjust the image destination mount point at /mnt because Loki is configured to use this directory for data.